 Section 1: Introduction

 Being called as a witness at an inquest is an infrequent event.
 It can however cause much anxiety and uncertainty.
 This guide is written to give advice to learners on how to prepare for an inquest and what support is available.
-A Coroner may be a Lawyer or a Doctor (or both), and is an independent judicial officer who must investigate sudden death of which the cause is unknown, violent or unnatural.
+A Coroner is a Lawyer and is an independent judicial officer who must investigate sudden death of which the cause is unknown, violent or unnatural.
 Coroner’s jurisdiction has existed for eight centuries but has been greatly reduced over time to narrow their field of inquiry currently to sudden or unexpected deaths or cause of death unknown.

 Section 2: Who does this guide apply to

 The aim of these guidelines is to provide advice and support to all learners involved in a Coroner’s Inquest